 On March 18th, the Equal Employment Opportunity Commission (“EEOC”) issued a publication addressing ongoing legal issues for employers.
 Not only does this publication provide general guidance for employers, but it also provides a roadmap which employers can follow in these uncertain times, in order that employers may act in an approved manner and thus insulate against claims which affected, disgruntled employees may attempt to assert later.
-While the EEOC does not have jurisdiction over smaller employers (i.e. with fewer than 15 employees), the guidance nonetheless provides those smaller employers with helpful information as well.
-Additionally, all employers need to be mindful of state and local rules regulations which may apply in addition to those at the federal level as addressed by the EEOC.
+While the EEOC does not have jurisdiction over smaller employers (i.e., with fewer than 15 employees), the guidance nonetheless provides those smaller employers with helpful information as well.
+Additionally, all employers need to be mindful of state and local rules regulations that may apply in addition to those at the federal level as addressed by the EEOC.

-In turn, within this newest publication, the EEOC provides sub-links to other materials relevant to COVID-19 concerns for employers, including for example links to CDC guidelines and to prior EEOC guidance on Pandemic Preparedness (issued in 2009).
+In turn, within this newest publication, the EEOC provides sub-links to other materials relevant to COVID-19 concerns for employers, including, for example, links to CDC guidelines and to prior EEOC guidance on Pandemic Preparedness (issued in 2009).

 From the EEOC’s guidance, the following questions and answers should be particularly instructive to employers who are struggling with COVID-19 issues day-to-day within their operations:

 1. How much information may an employer request from an employee who calls in sick in order to protect the rest of its workforce during the COVID-19 pandemic?

 During a pandemic, ADA-covered employers may ask such employees if they are experiencing symptoms of the pandemic virus.
 For COVID-19, these include symptoms such as fever, chills, cough, shortness of breath, or sore throat.
 Employers must maintain all information about employee illness as a confidential medical record in compliance with the ADA.

 2. When may an ADA-covered employer take the body temperature of employees during the COVID-19 pandemic?